Laboratory Safety Manual - Chapter 02: Laboratory Safety Plan

 • Documentation that each employee has received training from EHS on the OSHA Laboratory Standard.
 This information can be accessed online.

 • Documented annual review of the Laboratory Safety Plan for each person.
-This review is done through the online Laboratory Safety Plan.
+This review is done through the online Laboratory Safety Plan application.

 Laboratory Personnel

-Each person working in the laboratory must complete an online Laboratory/Radiation Worker Registration form (see Appendix 1-A for instructions).
-The data entered into the Laboratory Worker Registration form automatically updates the Personnel section of the LSP.
-A green check indicates that this employee works with a specific hazard (e.g. radiation, lasers, or materials of human origin).
-If the personnel information shown is incorrect, the online laboratory worker registration form must be updated to reflect changes.
+Each person working in the laboratory must complete an online Laboratory/Radiation/Clinical Worker Registration form (see Chapter 1 Appendix 1-A for instructions).
+The data entered in the Laboratory Worker Registration form automatically updates the Personnel section of the LSP.
+A green check indicates that a given employee works with a specific hazard (e.g. radiation, lasers, or materials of human origin).
+If the personnel information shown is incorrect, the worker registration form must be updated to reflect changes.

 Floor Plans

-Prepare a floor plan for each laboratory room covered by the LSP, showing the location of hazardous materials (including wastes), benches, desks, laboratory hoods, fire extinguishers, spill control supplies, compressed gas cylinders, and any other items that could be of concern to emergency response personnel.
+Prepare a floor plan (See Appendix 2-A) for each laboratory room covered by the LSP, showing the location of hazardous materials (including wastes), benches, desks, laboratory hoods, fire extinguishers, spill control supplies, compressed gas cylinders, and any other items that could be of concern to emergency response personnel.
+Areas designated for food and beverage consumption must also be included on the diagram, if applicable.
+Floor plans may be uploaded as any supported file format, including JPEG, PNG, PDF, XLS, and DOCX files.

 Schedule B: Hazardous Chemicals and Equipment